-Wedding DJ for relaxed, unforgettable Berkshire weddings
+Wedding DJ for relaxed, unforgettable Hertfordshire weddings

 I don't build a playlist and press play.
 I mix live, track by track, reading the floor the same way I did when I was DJing in clubs across 14 countries.
 The difference is that at your wedding, I already know your guests, your must-plays, and the story of your evening before I touch a record.